 When I encounter the word of knot or wish, it always brings me back to the house of Virgin Mary on the top of the hill in Kusadasi, Turkey.
-The endless knots on the boards left there, untied.
-There is a myth that a wish comes true if a person writes it down on a paper and ties a paper knot at Virgin Mary’s church and come back to untie it.
-And that spectacle of the uncountable number of the untied knots made my heart drop, very sad…humans… their wishes… their hopes… stuck to the wall.
+The endless knots on the boards left there, tied.
+There is a myth that a wish comes true if a person writes it down on a paper and ties a paper knot at Virgin Mary’s church and comes back to untie it.
+And that spectacle of the uncountable number of the tied knots made my heart drop, very sad…humans… their wishes… their hopes… stuck to the wall.

 I loved the olives and the anchovies when I was there.
 Some Spanish red wine would suit great.
 All coffee tasted terrible.
 But for a month, I will be fine without coffee.

 A couple of years later after my trip, I saw the corpses on the beach of Kusadasi of Syrian refugees in the news.
 The boats they were fleeing turned over and the people on board drowned.
 Their bodies washed to the shore of the Mediterranean islands and beaches.
 Hardships and tragedies rob beauty of something… somewhere… or sometimes, the beauty of the backdrop intensifies the feel of tragedy.

 Still, Kusadasi is one of the two places I want to visit and stay for a while… I can drive to Ithaki, Greece or take a trip to Tipasa, Algeria.
 I was behind a big DSLR camera on my first trip there.
 I didn’t want to engage with people I was with at that time.
 So hiding behind the lens was a safe place for me … I had my wall, my wall up to my nose… what did I wish then?
 What do I wish now?